Demystifying investment docs: What investors expect to see

 This not only gets you properly considering the practicalities lying beyond the romance of your big idea but it formalises these responsibilities and provides a framework that will minimise any ambiguity and acrimony, should things not go according to plan.

-A founder prenup is a sensible solution.
-Agile Partnerships ensure that everyone knows what they are expected to bring to the table and that rewards are proportional to contribution and agreed personal milestones.
+An Agile Partnership (aka co-founder prenup) is a sensible solution.
+This ensures that everyone knows what they are expected to bring to the table and that rewards are proportional to contribution and agreed personal milestones.

 Awkward conversations need to be had; sobering realities acknowledged- but this mild discomfort at the start can prevent a lot of pain in the future.